EMDevelop/bowling-scorecard/README.md

 As a Player
 So that I can finish the game
 My 10th frame should go for no longer than 3 rolls in total

 As a Player
-So that everyone can see how I played
-I want to be informed of my final score

-As a Player
 So that I can brag to my friends for hitting 12 strikes